ianmaguire/mac-address-lookup/README.md

 ### Security considerations
 Your API key could be stored in your command line history.

-Command line history in bash can be turned off by running the following command.
+Command line history in bash can be turned off by running the following command:
 ```
 set +o history
 ```

 ### Use
-Run the following command substituting the API_KEY, and MAC address appropriately
+Run the following command substituting the API_KEY and MAC address appropriately:
 ```
 docker run --rm --name mack -eKEY='API_KEY' -eMAC='00:00:00:ff:ef:57' ianmaguire/mac-address-lookup
 ```